kaustavxg/what-im-learning-WebDev/Week 02 - Async JS/2.2 Promises/notes1.1.md

+# Week 02 - 2.2 | Promises Java Script

-# Promises for beginners in JavaScript
+## Promises for beginners in JavaScript

 Promises in JavaScript help us handle things that take time to complete, like loading data from a server or doing complex calculations.
 When you request something that takes time, JavaScript doesn’t want to keep you waiting; instead, it gives you a “promise” that it’ll let you know when the job is done.
 Think of a promise as a placeholder for a future result.